alex-krull/alex-krull.github.io/student-projects.md

 The goal of this project is to apply the technology to multi channel [fluorescence microscopy](https://en.wikipedia.org/wiki/Fluorescence_microscope) images.
 Fluorescence microscopy allows us to highlight multiple parts of the living cell in different colour channels.
 However, the number of channels that can be imaged at the same time is limited.
-A generative model could help to mitigate this limitations.
+A generative model could help to mitigate these limitations.

 The aims of the project are
 * Train a VAE on multichannel fluorescence microscopy data